HL7/cql/input/pages/02-authorsguide.md

 ## Operations

-In addition to retrieving clinical information about a patient or set of patients, the expression of clinical knowledge artifacts often involves the use of various operations such as comparison, logical operations such as [.kw]#and# and [.kw]#or#, computation, and so on.
+In addition to retrieving clinical information about a patient or set of patients, the expression of clinical knowledge artifacts often involves the use of various operations such as comparison, logical operations such as <span class="kw">and</span> and <span class="kw">or</span>, computation, and so on.
 To ensure that the language can effectively express a broad range of knowledge artifacts, CQL includes a comprehensive set of operations.
 In general, these operations are all _expressions_ in that they can be evaluated to return a value of some type, and the type of that return value can be determined by examining the types of values and operations involved in the expression.

 This means that for each operation, CQL defines the number and type of each input (_argument_) to the operation and the type of the result, given the types of each argument.